2gis/mobile-sdk-ios-demo/docs/en/overview.md

 To obtain the key, [contact us](https://dev.2gis.ru/order/).

 ## Installation
-In order to use the iOS Mobile SDK, add a dependency to [Swift Package](https://github.com/2gis/native-sdk-ios-swift-package) to your project.
+In order to use the iOS Mobile SDK, add a dependency to the [Swift Package](https://github.com/2gis/native-sdk-ios-swift-package) to your project.
 Read [this article](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app) to learn how one can add a package dependency.

 ### Minimum requirements: